karthickdeepan3/Practical-/README.md

-# 🧠 Experiment 10: Ghidra – Malware Disassembly and Analysis
+# 🧠 Ghidra – Malware Disassembly and Analysis
-# exp10-Ghidra
-# Ghidra